akyourowngames/Thumbnail-Generator-YT/README.md

 🧩 What It Does
-✔️ Shows your custom text and title inside a YouTube-like thumbnail block ✔️ Generates multiple mock video blocks like a real YouTube page ✔️ uploads files and images and updating text – purely for display and design preview ✔️ Fully responsive layout – looks great on all devices ✔️ Perfect for demo purposes – frontend showcase, UI practice, or concept testing
+✔️ Shows your custom text and title inside a YouTube-like thumbnail block ✔️ Generates multiple mock video blocks like a real YouTube page ✔️ No uploads or downloads – purely for display and design preview ✔️ Fully responsive layout – looks great on all devices ✔️ Perfect for demo purposes – frontend showcase, UI practice, or concept testing